-Don't try to put a wheel cover on your compact spare tire.
-It won't fit.
 Store the wheel cover in the trunk until you have the flat tire repaired or replaced.

 Wheel covers won't fit on your compact spare.
 If you try to put a wheel cover on your compact spare, you could damage the cover or the spare.

-Storing the Flat Tire and Bools
+Storing the Flat Tire and Tools

 Storing a jack, a tire or other equipment in the passenger compartment of the vehicle could cause injury.
 In a sudden stop or collision, loose equipment could strike someone.
-Nore all these in the proper place.
+Store all these in the proper place.

-After you've put the compact space the on your vehicle, you'll need to store the flat tire in your numb.
+After you've put the compact spare tire on your vehicle, you'll need to store the flat tire in your trunk.
 Use the following procedure to secure the flat tire in the trunk.

 Store the flat tire as far forward in the trunk as possible.
 Store the jack and wheel wrench in their compartment in the trunk.